wkorando/spring-boot-cloud-native-workshop/README.md

 1. Download the [IBM Cloud CLI](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/)
 2. Once the installation process has completed, open a bash friendly terminal window

 	The IBM Cloud CLI uses a modular design.
-Functionality for handling different IBM Cloud behaviors is located within plugins.
-We will need to install a couple of these plugins for this workshop.
+Functionality for handling many IBM Cloud services is located within these plugins.
+We will need to install a two plugins for this workshop.

 3. Install the **Container Registry** plugin: